r-gould/r-gould.github.io/_posts/2025-06-20-constructing-qfts.markdown

 We will derive gauge transformation rules for these ghost fields below.

-**BRST invariance.** Though this new action no longer satisfies the total gauge invariance we originally had, a restricted case of gauge invariance still remains, called \textit{BRST invariance}.
+**BRST invariance.** Though this new action no longer satisfies the total gauge invariance we originally had, a restricted case of gauge invariance still remains, called *BRST invariance*.

 In particular, recall that gauge transformations act infinitesimally as